 Natalie specialises in international arbitration and litigation with a focus on emerging markets, in particular Africa, the Middle East and Latin America.

-She has expertise in the energy, natural resources, telecommunications, finance and pharmaceuticals sectors.
+She has expertise in the energy, natural resources, telecommunications, finance, sports and pharmaceuticals sectors.
 She also advises international and non-governmental organisations on matters of international law.

 Natalie has previously worked in our Paris office.